-When he retired from the High Court of Australia on 2 February 2009, Michael Kirby was Australia’s longest serving judge.
+When he retired from the High Court of Australia on 2 February 2009, Michael Kirby was Australia’s longest-serving judge.

 He was first appointed in 1975 as a Deputy President of the Australian Conciliation & Arbitration Commission.
-Soon after, he became inaugural Chairman of the Australian Law Reform Commission (1975-84).
+Soon after, he became the inaugural Chairman of the Australian Law Reform Commission (1975-84).
 Later, he was appointed a Judge of the Federal Court of Australia, then President of the New South Wales Court of Appeal (1984-96) and, concurrently, President of the Court of Appeal of Solomon Islands (1995-6).
 His appointment to the High Court of Australia followed in 1996 and he served thirteen years.
 In later years, he was Acting Chief Justice of Australia twice.

 In addition to his judicial duties, Michael Kirby has served on three university governing bodies being elected Chancellor of Macquarie University in Sydney (1984-93).
 He also served on many national and international bodies.
-Amongst the latter have been service as a member of the World Health Organisation’s Global Commission on AIDS (1988-92); as President of the International Commission of Jurists, Geneva (1995-8); as UN Special Representative for Human Rights in Cambodia (1993-6); as a member of the UNESCO International Bioethics Committee (1995-2005); as a member of the High Commissioner for Human Rights’ Judicial Reference Group (2007- 9) and as a member of the UNAIDS Reference Group on HIV and Human Rights(2004-).
+Amongst the latter have been service as a member of the World Health Organisation’s Global Commission on AIDS (1988-92); as President of the International Commission of Jurists, Geneva (1995-8); as UN Special Representative for Human Rights in Cambodia (1993-96); as a member of the UNESCO International Bioethics Committee (1995-05); as a member of the High Commissioner for Human Rights’ Judicial Reference Group (2007- 09) and as a member of the UNAIDS Reference Group on HIV and Human Rights(2004- 2019).